.300 Whisper

 Given the fact that major manufacturers such as Hornady are building ammunition headstamped .300 Whisper and recommending it for use in either platform—in addition to producing reloading dies that are marked "300 Whisper/Blackout" and Smith & Wesson stamps the barrel of its M&P-15 Whisper barrels with: "300 Whisper/300 AAC Blackout" it is safe to say that differences are minimal.

 Standardization

 The C.I.P. produced a standard for .300 Whisper on May 5, 2009, and last revised it on May 19, 2015.
-The .300 Whisper was on the C.I.P. list of drawings dated April 2018, but has disappeared from the list dated April 2015.
+The .300 Whisper was on the C.I.P. list of drawings dated from at least July 2014 until December 2017, but has disappeared from the list dated April 2015.

 It is unknown when the removal happened.
 Because the .300 AAC Blackout was first standardized by the C.I.P. on May 19, 2015, there exists a period when C.I.P. has standards for both cartridges showing slightly different dimensions.
 The May 2017 revision of C.I.P.'s .300 AAC Blackout drawing has the notable addition of a list of "alternative names", which includes .300 Whisper.
 However, as mentioned above, the separate standard for .300 Whisper was not removed with that revision and was present in 2018.